P.E.

 The PE curriculum promotes curiosity and inspires children to succeed and excel in physically demanding activities.
 Also, it allows children to be ambitious and empowers them to become independent and resilient.

 As our mission is to create a rich curriculum accessible to all of our children, we use the National Curriculum as the backbone of our PE curriculum to prepare them for the next chapter.
-We take children to competitions to compete against other children in the city, this helps to create sportsmanship and a wider understanding of working within local communities.
+We take a range of children to competitions to compete against other children in the city, this helps to create sportsmanship and a wider understanding of working with other people.
 Competitions are open to all children, for example, we attended a wheelchair basketball competition against other children in our network to build self-esteem and a love of a different sport.

 Every year, we provide a memorable opportunity for children to attend a residential to build upon outdoor and adventurous skills.
 We hope that this will continue to develop a love for the outdoors that we have embedded from EYFS.
 We partake in a yearly residential, in summer term to provide children with opportunities to partake in adventurous activities with trained instructors.